Organic Sequence Workshop

-Nicolette Kay, New Shoes Theatre’s Artistic Director will run the workshop.
+Nicolette Kay, Artistic Director, will run the workshop.

 The workshop is inspired by the method of Stanislavski and Eastern European theatre.
-The outcome achieves a physical and psychological connection between actors, which can create a valuable system of communication, focussing on impulse.
-All aspects of the technique can be utilised in future text and physical work.
+The outcome achieves physical and psychological connection between actors, which can create a valuable system of communication, focussing on impulse, aspects of the technique can be utilised in future text and physical work.

 The technique provides the opportunity for actors to extend their dynamic range.

-The workshop will run from 30th July – 3rd August, 10am-4pm near Lambeth Bridge in a popup space which is why we are only charging £100 for the whole week.
+This affordable workshop will run from 30th July – 3rd August, 10am-4pm near Lambeth Bridge in a popup space. £100 for the whole week.
 1/2 price offer to newsletter subscribers – click here to subscribe

 The workshop will be very physical and loose clothing is required.

-To submit an application, candidates should email the following to bookings[AT]*newshoestheatre.org.uk. *@
+To submit an application, candidates should email the following to email@example.com

 – What you hope the workshop experience will give you. (about 250 words)